 Above ground there are a total of 85 miles of trails.
 Seven miles of paved trails surround the visitor’s center, with the rest designated for hiking, mountain biking, and horseback riding.
 Stunning natural features are plentiful along the trails, including sinkholes, waterfalls, bluffs, and overlooks.

 Know Before You Go

-Cave tour tickets can be purchased in advance on the National Park website.
-Off season, this is not necessary, but during the summer months it is a good precaution.
+Cave tour tickets should be reserved in advance on the National Park website.
 Tours frequently sell out during peak periods.
 From the North: Take Interstate 65 to Exit 53 (Cave City Exit).
 Turn right onto KY-70.
 Follow 70/255 as it becomes the Mammoth Cave Parkway in the park.
 Follow the Mammoth Cave Parkway to the Visitor Center.From the South: Take Interstate 65 to Exit 48 (Park City Exit).
 Turn left onto KY-255 and follow 255 as it becomes the Park City Road into the park.
 Follow Park City Road until it joins the Mammoth Cave Parkway; turn left.
 Follow the Mammoth Cave Parkway to the Visitor Center.
 GPS isn't always reliable in the area.